tobyk100/Url/README.md

  * For schemes that define a port, use an empty port if the default is desired
  * All portions of the URI must be utf-8 encoded NFC from Unicode strings

-URI Canonicalization
+URI Validation
 ===
-I owe the following regex to django.core.validators
+I owe the following regex to django.core.validators.
+Please note that the implementation in Python uses an ignore case flag which is not represented in the regex.

 (?:http|ftp)s?://
   (?:(?:[A-Z0-9](?:[A-Z0-9-]{0,61}[A-Z0-9])?\.)+(?:[A-Z]{2,6}\.?|[A-Z0-9-]{2,}\.?)|